 Programs offered by the Chemistry department are designed to prepare the student for professional work in the various fields of basic and applied chemistry.
-The Bachelor of Science in Chemistry degree program is recommended to students who wish to prepare themselves for graduate studies in chemistry, beyond the minimum requirements for this degree, the student is eligible for certification of the degree by the Committee on Professional Training of the American Chemical Society.
+The Bachelor of Science in Chemistry degree program is recommended to students who wish to prepare themselves for graduate studies in chemistry, or for medical school.
+By completion of 12 additional approved credits in chemistry, beyond the minimum requirements for this degree, the student is eligible for certification of the degree by the Committee on Professional Training of the American Chemical Society.

 The Clinical Chemistry degree program is suited to those students interested in a career in the important field of clinical chemistry.
-This degree provides preparation for graduate studies in clinical chemistry, biochemistry, or (with additional biology) medicine or dentistry.
+The degree also provides preparation for graduate studies in clinical chemistry, biochemistry, or (with additional biology) medicine or dentistry.